A Stripe for Frazer

 "A Stripe for Frazer" is a missing episode of the British television comedy series Dad's Army.
 It was originally transmitted on 29 March 1969.
-Of the three missing Dad's Army episodes (all from the second series) it is the only one to have been reconstructed using animation.
+Of the three missing Dad's Army episodes (all from the second series) it was the first to be reconstructed using animation.

 Synopsis

 Frazer is promoted to Lance Corporal, and battles with Jones for further promotion.

 Plot

 When Captain Bailey informs Mainwaring that he can make up another lance corporal, Frazer is chosen.
 Jones and Frazer both try desperately to impress Mainwaring into making them a corporal, and Frazer issues many charge sheets.
 The episode ends with Frazer breaking into Mainwaring's office with a boat-hook.